-Our Equity Plan authorizes the issuance of awards including stock options, SARs, RSUs and other stock-based awards (including dividend equivalents) to acquire up to 7,500,000 shares of our common stock, of which 945,039 shares had been issued as of December 31, 2016.
+Our Equity Plan authorizes the issuance of awards including stock options, SARs, RSUs and other stock-based awards (including dividend equivalents) to acquire up to 7,500,000 shares of our common stock, of which 1,032,574 shares had been issued as of December 31, 2017.
 Stock options have a maximum term of 10 years, subject to earlier termination under certain conditions, and, unless otherwise specified at the time of the grant, vest in four equal, annual installments over four years.
 SARs have a maximum term of 10 years, subject to earlier termination under certain conditions, and vest as specified at the time of the grant.
-RSUs are contractual rights to receive shares of our common stock in the future if the applicable vesting conditions are met, which may include the passage of time, continued employment over a specified period and/or the attainment of specified performance targets over such period.
-During 2016, a total of 66,000 SARs and 431,264 RSUs were granted under our Equity Plan.
+During 2017, we granted a total of 66,000 SARs and 646,701 RSUs under our Equity Plan.